How to Hike to Glory Hole Falls (Sinkhole Waterfall) in Arkansas

 - We recommend having a map.

-Spring and early summer after a rain are the best times of the year to see the water really flowing!
+Spring and early summer after rain are the best times of the year to see the water flowing.
 However, you might be met with more crowds.

-We hiked in early December during the middle of the week and were the only ones on the trail to take photos of this beautiful waterfall.
-There was a subtle stream of water flowing during December.
+We hiked in early December during the middle of the week and were the only ones on the trail to take photos.
+There was a subtle stream of water flowing.
+Hiking during the winter is peaceful and quiet.

 Fall is also an excellent time to visit when the trees change colors, but there might not be as much water flowing.